threewebcode/gitpod/eth.md

 The justified checkpoint is the starting point of fork choince algorithm.
 The finalized checkpoint is the highest finalized checkpoint.
 The slot and epoch are the time unit.
+The data may be in the local machine or remote machine.
+The data in the remote machine is feteched by the network.
+If the data is located in the local machine, it may be at the memory or disk.